nuclearpengy/nuclearpengy.github.io/now.md

 At the moment, stir fry is a regular feature on our menu, with red, green and yellow pepper, button mushrooms, garlic and bok choy, seasoned with sesame oil, soya sauce, black pepper and salt, with slow roasted chicken thighs or maybe seared wagyu beef steak.

 I'm also putting our nutribullet to good use making smoothies with apples, oats, honey, chia, sunflower and pumpkin seeds, with almond milk.

+## Coffee
+I enjoy coffee, brewing it, drinking it and learning about it.
+I try to do at least one cupping per month, usually on a Saturday, but sometimes I'll sneak in a cupping before work, if I have enough time.

 ## Writing
 I don't get to do much writing these days besides email, instant messages on Slack and Google Hangouts, and project specification documents.